vuestorefront/storefront-ui/apps/docs/development/testing.md

 ## NOTE

 We run 1 test file in 2 different environments (react and vue).
-React is run in Next.js, however Nuxt.js(v3) cant run atm component testing, thats why there is seprate pure vue setup only for this purpose https://github.com/nuxt/framework/issues/6496
+React is run in Next.js, however Nuxt.js(v3) cant run atm component testing, thats why there is a seprate pure vue setup only for this purpose https://github.com/nuxt/framework/issues/6496

 ## Writing tests